-Title Company/Agency/Educational Institution Address/phone/fax E-mail address • nstructor you have proctored exams with - if you have more than h instructor.
-Proctor information is not carried over from past or for his or her class each semester. octor is someone with no conflict of interest in upholding the LCC f the LCC 2012-2015 Catalogue for the complete policy regarding By my signature below, I agree to comply with the LCC Learning Exams: Academic Integrity Policy and the policy regarding Distance Student Printed Name/Signature Date By my signature below, I certify that the above informa ation is correct:
+Title Company/Agency/Educational Institution Address/phone/fax E-mail address • ructor you have proctored exams with - if you have more than nstructor.
+Proctor information is not carried over from past for his or her class each semester. · or is someone with no conflict of interest in upholding the LCC Catalogue for the complete policy regarding Distance Learning By my signature below, I agree to comply with the LCC Ac Learning Exams: ademic Integrity Policy and the policy regarding Distance Student Printed Name/Signature Date By my signature below, I certify that the above information on is correct: Proctor Signature Date